vitejs/vite-plugin-react-swc/README.md

 });
 ```

+### swcImplementation

+Advanced.
+Pass a custom SWC implementation.
+This can be used to keep a stable version of SWC instead of using package manager overrides, at the cost of installing it twice.

 ## Consistent components exports

 For React refresh to work correctly, your file should only export React components.
 The best explanation I've read is the one from the [Gatsby docs](https://www.gatsbyjs.com/docs/reference/local-development/fast-refresh/#how-it-works).